iopsystems/rezolus/README.md

 ### Build Dependencies

-For a default build of Rezolus, in addition to the rust toolchain, you will
+A default build of Rezolus that targets Linux systems will have BPF support enabled by default.
+For this build, in addition to the rust toolchain, you will
 need:

 * clang >= 11.0

-To build with eBPF support, the following additional dependencies are required:

 * libelf-dev >= 0.183
 * make >= 4.3
 * pkg-config >= 0.29.2

+When building for non-Linux systems or without the default features to disable the `bpf` feature, the only dependencies aside from the rust toolchain are:

+To build with eBPF support, the following additional dependencies are required:

+* clang >= 11.0

-Debian and Ubuntu users can install all the required dependencies with:
+Debian and Ubuntu users can install all the required dependencies for a default build with:

 ```bash
 sudo apt install clang libelf-dev make pkg-config